ponchotitlan/pyATS_MCP/README.md

 > **⚠️ Disclaimer**: This MCP Server is not an official Cisco product.
 It was developed for learning and experimentation purposes.

+## 🔌 NetBox Integration

+This branch adds support for **[NetBox](https://netbox.dev/)** as an external device inventory source, including secrets retrieval via the **[netbox-secrets](https://github.com/Onemind-Services-LLC/netbox-secrets)** plugin.

+When a NetBox instance is configured, the MCP server can:

+- **Sync device inventory** — query NetBox for all devices, their roles, platforms, and primary IP addresses, and load them directly into the pyATS testbed at runtime using `pyats_load_external_inventory`.
+This is a lazy loading, as credentials are not synced.
+- **Retrieve credentials securely** — fetch the `username` and `password` secrets stored per-device under the `Device Credentials` secret role via the `netbox-secrets` plugin, using RSA key-pair decryption. **This is done only when connecting to a specific device**.

+This eliminates the need to maintain a static `testbed.yaml` with hardcoded credentials.
+Devices and their credentials are pulled live from NetBox on demand.

+> For a full step-by-step guide on setting up NetBox with the `netbox-secrets` plugin, importing devices, assigning credentials, and configuring the RSA key pair required for secret decryption, see [netbox_secrets_setup.md](netbox_secrets_setup.md).

+---

 ## 🧰 Exposed MCP Tools

 | Tool Name | Parameters | Description | Use Case |